NHESS cover

-Executive editors: Animesh Gain, Gregor C. Leckebusch, Bruce D. Malamud, Paolo Tarolli & Uwe Ulbrich
+Executive editors: Animesh Gain, Margreth Keiler, Gregor C. Leckebusch, Bruce D. Malamud, Paolo Tarolli & Uwe Ulbrich

 eISSN: NHESS 1684-9981, NHESSD 2195-9269